aws-samples/aws-modernization-with-dynatrace/content/15_workshop_setup/10_cloud9.md

 This will take about 1-2 minutes to provision
 {{% /notice %}}

+### COnfigure Cloud9 IDE environment

+When the environment comes up, customize the environment by:

+1 .
+Close the **welcome page** tab

-5. When it comes up, customize the environment by closing the **welcome tab** and **lower work area**, and opening a new **terminal** tab in the main work area.
+2 .
+Close the **lower work area** tab

+3 .
+Open a new **terminal** tab in the main work area.

 ![c9before](/images/c9before.png)

-6. Your workspace should now look like this:
+Your workspace should now look like this and can hide the left hand environment explorer by clicking on the left side **environment** tab.

 ![c9after](/images/c9after.png)

 {{% notice tip %}}
-If you like this theme, you can change your theme by selecting **View / Themes** in the Cloud9 workspace menu.
+If you don't like this dark theme, you can change it from the **View / Themes** Cloud9 workspace menu.
 {{% /notice %}}

 {{% notice tip %}}
-Ad blockers, javascript disablers, and tracking blockers should be disabled for the cloud9 domain, or connecting to the workspace might be impacted.
 Cloud9 requires third-party-cookies.
 You can whitelist the [specific domains]( https://docs.aws.amazon.com/cloud9/latest/user-guide/troubleshooting.html#troubleshooting-env-loading).
+You are having issues with this, Ad blockers, javascript disablers, and tracking blockers should be disabled for the cloud9 domain, or connecting to the workspace might be impacted.
 {{% /notice %}}